myll-proj/TSR/readme.md

 ## Get Started
+This is the table structure recognition of the table image：

 1.create your evn `conda create -n mytable python=3.9 -y` and install required packages including: [Pytorch](https://pytorch.org/) with torch version 1.13

 2.run `pip install -r requirements.txt`